HoganBerens/outings/README.md

 - Permit users to monetize events that they host
 - Detail a friends function where users can follow and interact with other users
 - Optimize app design for mobile users
+- User can have a profile with their contact information